-The scene in Europe
+The trading architecture scene in Europe

 In Europe, a firm can connect to three data centres and have access to as much as 80% of European volume.
-The number of providers of network and hosting capability is large, resulting in an almost commoditised market when it comes to network provision.
+The number of providers of network and hosting capability is large, resulting in an almost commoditised trading architecture market when it comes to network provision.
 Setting up and getting an operation running becomes a relatively straightforward affair.

 The US perspective

-Trading in Asia
+Developing trading architecture in Asia

 But Asia is a different scenario entirely, with varying requirements in each country.
 For instance, if a firm were trading in South Korea, it would need to have a physical entity there, and all of its physical infrastructure would need to be based there.
 If one were to trade China, it would need to go through one of the Tier One banks.
 Even Australia, which is considered the region’s most western-style market, presents challenges due to its long distance from the next closest centre.

 In the case of Asia, connectivity, in particular, can be an eye-opening step because of the sheer geographical spread of Asia’s markets.
 That makes it important to work with established network operators when setting up a trading architecture so that a firm’s entrance to a new market represents only an incremental cost to the provider.